kromme/Scrape-marktplaats/README.md

 A Simple script to scrape marktplaats, a Dutch Ebay.
 I scheduled this script nightly, so I got notified on new entries.
 Which I used when I wanted to buy my first Motorcycle.
 (Which I found using this script :) )

 ## Installation
 This is a standalone script, you don't need to install it.
-It does however have two dependencies: `pandas` and `selenium`, which are easily installed using pip.
+It does however have some dependencies: `pandas`, `selenium` and `webdriver_manager`, which are easily installed using pip.

+`pip3 install webdriver_manager pandas selenium`

 Furthermore, before you start:
 * Get the right geckodriver: every Chrome / Firefox instance needs a different geckodriver
-* I'm using Chrome here, change that to your favorite browser

 ## Run
 1. Go to marktplaats, go to the categories you would like to keep track off and get the URl.